jessica-nguyen-it/Multi-Site-Network-Simulation/README.md

 ## Network Topology
 ![Network Topology](https://github.com/jessica-nguyen-it/Multi-Site-Network-Simulation/blob/main/Screenshots/Screenshot%202024-12-02%20200223.png)
-This topology connects three sites with routers, switches, servers, and PCs, each assigned a subnet and services for a segmented and scalable network.
+This topology connects three sites with routers, switches, servers, and PCs, each assigned a subnet and services for scalability.

 ---